manoharan-lab/holopy/docs/source/tutorial/fit_tutorial.rst

 :class:`.Scatterer` just like regular priors.
-They share some attributes with basic priors as well, such as the :meth:`.TransformedPrior.sample` method, but you cannot directly calculate probabilities or log-probabilities of a :class`.TransformedPrior` taking on a particular value.
+They share some attributes with basic priors as well, such as the :meth:`.TransformedPrior.sample` method, but you cannot directly calculate probabilities or log-probabilities of a :class:`.TransformedPrior` taking on a particular value.

 Besides explicitly defining them, you can also create :class:`.TransformedPrior` objects by using numpy ufuncs and built-in operators